AgoraIO-Usecase/AgoraChat-web/README.md

 ## Running the App

-Tips: To use the webrtc feature, please use https
+Tips: To use the webrtc feature, please use `https`.

 ```bash
 # Install dependency.